 Bachelor of Technology Degree in Technology Management – BCIT School of Transportation; and Master of Technology MBA Degree – Simon Fraser University

-This part-time studies degree aims to expand professional knowledge, management skills and attributes for the roles as supervisors and managers in technical organizations.
+This flexible learning (part-time) baccalaureate degree aims to expand professional knowledge, management skills and attributes for the roles as supervisors and managers in technical organizations.

 Upon completion of the bachelor degree, Technology Management graduates can choose to enroll in the Simon Fraser University’s Master of Technology (MOT) MBA program, and have the option to complete the degree in one year full-time, or two years part-time.